First order rigidity of homeomorphism groups of manifolds: Preliminaries

 We claim that there exists $h_i\in G$ for each $i$ such that $\suppe h_i=\inte B_i$.
 In the case where there is no measure under consideration, this is clear from the definition of a good ball.
-In the case when a measure $\mu$ is considered, we first pick a homeomorphism $h$ in $\Homeo_{0,\on{Leb}}(B^n(1), \partial B^n(1))$ whose fixed point set has empty interior; here, the condition that $\dim M>1$ is used.
-Let us also pick a homeomorphism $u_i\co B^n(1)\longrightarrow B_i$.
+In the case when a measure $\mu$ is part of the data, we first pick a homeomorphism $h$ in $\Homeo_{0,\on{Leb}}(B^n(1), \partial B^n(1))$ whose fixed point set has empty interior; here, the condition that $\dim M>1$ is used.
+Let us also pick a homeomorphism

 We see from Theorem~\ref{thm:ou} that the pullback measure of $\mu$ on $B^n(1)$ under the map $u_i$ is conjugate to (a rescaling of) the Lebesgue measure by a homeomorphism.
 Hence, by conjugation and extension by the identity, we obtain a homeomorphism $h_i\in\Homeo_{0,\mu}(M)$ satisfying

 for some closed set $Q_i\sse B_i$ with empty interior.
 This proves the claim.